Miriam Coronel-Ferrer: Publications and awards

-Prof. Ferrer has published several books and journal articles on Philippine democratization, civil society, human rights and peace processes, and served as visiting professor in Hankuk University in Seoul, Hiroshima University in Japan, and Gadja Madah University in Yogjakarta, Indonesia.
+Prof. Ferrer has published several books and journal articles on Philippine democratization, civil society, human rights and peace processes, and served as visiting professor in Hankuk University in Seoul, Hiroshima University in Japan, and Gadjah Mada University in Yogjakarta, Indonesia.

-Recent awards received by Coronel-Ferrer include the 2015 Hillary Rodham Clinton Award for Advancing Women in Peace and Security, the 2015 Xavier University-Ateneo de Cagayan Fr William F Masterson SJ Award, the 2014 United Nations Development Program N-Peace Award for Campaigning for Action, and the 2011 Philippine Science High School Alumni Association Gawad Lagabalab for Outstanding Alumni.
+Awards received by Coronel-Ferrer include the 2015 Hillary Rodham Clinton Award for Advancing Women in Peace and Security, the 2015 Xavier University-Ateneo de Cagayan Fr.
+William F Masterson SJ Award, the 2014 United Nations Development Program N-Peace Award for Campaigning for Action, and the 2011 Philippine Science High School Alumni Association Gawad Lagabalab for Outstanding Alumni.

+She received the Ramon Magsaysay Award in 2023.

 Mamasapano

 In the aftermath of the Mamasapano clash, a police operation that successfully killed Malaysian terrorist Zulkifli Abdhir alias Marwan, but led to the killing of 44 police commandos by Moro rebels, Coronel-Ferrer was involved in a tense exchange with Senator Alan Peter Cayetano.
 Coronel-Ferrer argued that "The government policy is to negotiate with the armed groups that are fighting the government."
 The Senator responded by saying, "All governments around the world, the policy is not to negotiate with terrorists.
 If the peace panel does not know that, we’re in trouble."
 To which Coronel-Ferrer replied that she was "not aware of any such policy."

 Coronel-Ferrer's calls for calm in the wake of the clash have drawn criticism from many Filipino netizens.
 Many have accused her of treason and of rushing the peace process, at the expense of justice.
 She received death threats and manipulated, sexually explicit images of her spread across the Internet.
 However, Coronel-Ferrer says she accepts them as "part of the job".